microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 Let's examine this class:
 - Line 1: We create a class (resource) called `deploywar`
-- Lines 2 - 4: We ensure that the '/var/lib/tomcat7/webapps' directory exists
+- Line 3: We set the `catalina base` directory so that Puppet deploys the war to our Tomcat service
-- Lines 5 - 7: We use the tomcat module's `war` resource to deploy a war from the `war_source` to the correct `catalina_base` directory
+- Line 4: We use the tomcat module's `war` resource to deploy our war from the `war_source`

+### 7.2 Start the Ordering Service
-Finally, we need to make sure that the ordering service is running:
+Now we need to make sure that the ordering service is running.
+Again we'll add a new class at the bottom of the `init.pp` file:

 ```puppet
 class orderingservice {